What is Stigma?

 Visual Insights

-Mind map illustrating the various aspects of stigma, including types, impact on individuals and society, and strategies for mitigation.
+A mind map illustrating the multifaceted nature of stigma, its origins, impact on individuals and society, and strategies to combat it, crucial for UPSC understanding of social issues.

 Frequently Asked Questions